-Table 4^1 .
-Important characteristics and best practices to evaluate and select PROs for use in performance measures 279,284
+Table 31.
+Important characteristics and best practices to evaluate and select PROs for use in performance measures 260,265

-Characteristic Specific issues to address for performance measures Example: The Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) 354 for use in hip arthroplasty 1.
+Characteristic Specific issues to address for performance measures Example: The Western Ontario and McMaster Universities Osteoarthritis Index (WOMAC) 330 for use in hip arthroplasty 1.
 Conceptual and Measurement Model A PRO measure should have documentation defining and describing the concept(s) included and the intended population(s) for use.
 There should be documentation of how the concept(s) are organized into a measurement model, including evidence for the dimensionality of the measure, how items relate to each measured concept, and the relationship among concepts.
-Target PRO concept should be a high priority for the health care system and patients.
-Patient engagement should define what is an important concept to patients.
-Target PRO concept must be actionable in response to the healthcare intervention.
+Target PRO concept should be a high priority for the health care system.
 Factorial validity of the physical function and pain subscales has been inadequate.
-2. Reliability The degree to which an instrument is free from random error.
+331 2.
+Reliability The degree to which an instrument is free from random error.
 2a.
-Internal consistency (multi-item scales) Classical Test Theory (CTT): • reliability estimate ≥ 0.70 for group-level purposes • reliability estimate ≥ 0.90 for individual-level purposes Item Response Theory: • item information curves that demonstrate precision 181 • a formula can be applied to estimate CTT reliability Cronbach alphas for the three subscales range from 0.86 to 0.98.
-356-358 2b.
+Internal consistency (multi-item scales) reliability estimate ≥ 0.70 for group-level purposes reliability estimate ≥ 0.90 for individual-level purposes Cronbach alphas for the three subscales range from 0.86 to 0.98.
+332-334 2b.
 Reproducibility (stability over time) type of test-retest estimate depends on the response scale (dichotomous, nominal ordinal, interval, ratio) Test-retest reliability has been adequate for the pain and physical function subscales, but less adequate for the stiffness subscale.
-3. Validity
+334 3.
+Validity The degree to which the instrument reflects what it is supposed to measure.
+There are a limited number of PRO instruments that have been validated for performance measurement. За.
+Content Validity The extent to which a measure samples a representative range of the content.
+A PRO measure should have evidence supporting its content validity, including evidence that patients and/or experts consider the content of the PRO measure relevant and comprehensive for the concept, population, and aim of the measurement application.
+Development involved expert clinician input, and survey input from patients, 335 as well as a review of existing measures.